0 commentaires

 Foods have varying amounts of selenium depending on the concentration in the soils where they were grown.
 The main dietary sources of this element are seafood, whole grains, Brazil nuts, beans, mushrooms, chicken and liver.

-Seafood is richest in selenium, particularly oysters which contain around 160 µg per 100 g.
+Seafood is the richest source of selenium, especially oysters, which contain about 160 µg per 100 g.
 Fish such as tuna, salmon, hake and shrimp are also important sources.

 It should be noted that food preparation can also affect selenium content.
 Cooking, processing and storing foods can reduce the amount they contain.

-For health as well as in sport, selenium supplementation is always welcome to boost your immune system and regulate your hormones.
-Indeed, given that the body does not synthesize this trace element, it is possible to suffer from a deficiency if the diet is not adapted.
+For health as in sport, selenium supplementation is always welcome to boost your immune system and regulate your hormones.
+Indeed, since the body does not synthesize this trace element, it is possible to suffer from deficiency if the diet is not adapted.

-Although some foods contain selenium, many people may have deficiencies due to low levels in certain foods or illnesses such as Crohn's disease.
-For sedentary people and athletes alike, selenium provides many benefits.
-In health and sport, selenium supplementation is always welcome to boost your immune system and regulate your hormones.
+Although some foods contain selenium, many people may be deficient due to low levels in certain foods or diseases such as Crohn's disease.
+For both sedentary and athletic people, selenium provides many benefits.
+In health and sports, selenium supplementation is always welcome to boost your immune system and regulate your hormones.

 When and how to take selenium?

-Nutrimuscle selenium can be consumed at any time of the day but we recommend taking it during a meal, because the proteins and carbohydrates improve its assimilation.
-1 to 2 capsules per day covers your daily selenium intake.
+Nutrimuscle selenium can be consumed at any time of the day, but we recommend taking it during a meal, because proteins and carbohydrates improve its assimilation.
+1 to 2 capsules per day can cover your daily selenium intake.

 Be careful not to exceed the recommended doses.
-Excess selenium (>400 µg) can cause adverse effects such as nausea, vomiting and abdominal pain.
-For adults, the recommended dose is 200 mcg of selenium per day.
+Excess selenium (>400 µg) can cause side effects such as nausea, vomiting and abdominal pain.
+For adults, the recommended dose is 200 µg of selenium per day.

-Selenium plays a crucial role in protecting our cells against free radicals and ensuring the proper functioning of our immune system.
-Foods high in selenium include seafood, whole grains, Brazil nuts, beans, mushrooms, chicken and liver.
+Selenium plays a crucial role in protecting our cells from free radicals and keeping our immune system functioning properly.
+Foods rich in selenium include seafood, whole grains, Brazil nuts, beans, mushrooms, chicken, and liver.

-Dietary supplements can help prevent selenium deficiency, but excessive consumption can lead to adverse effects.
-By incorporating selenium-rich foods into our diet, we can benefit from its health benefits without the risk of side effects.
+Dietary supplements can help prevent selenium deficiency, but excessive consumption can cause adverse effects.
+By incorporating selenium-rich foods into our diet, we can enjoy its health benefits without the risk of side effects.